Academic assessment plans

 This most typically takes the form of examining student artifacts such as research papers, posters, presentations, portfolios, and classroom activities in order to identify and evaluate the research, inquiry, and critical thinking skills of our students.

 Collaborating with us

-Faculty interested in collaborating on information literacy assessment projects should contact Rosan Mitola, Interim Head of the Educational Initiatives department at email@example.com.
+Faculty interested in collaborating on information literacy assessment projects should contact Rosan Mitola, Head of the Educational Initiatives Department at firstname.lastname@example.org.

 Assessment Activities Examples

 We identified courses where disciplinary faculty have attended the UNLV Libraries Faculty Institute on Creative Research Assignments and assessed 21 student artifacts that included interviews, PowerPoint presentations, infographics, and websites to identify how well students are able to synthesize multiple information sources and credit the work of others.
 This informed our work with the Faculty Institutes moving forward.

 ENG 102 Annotated Bibliographies

 Every summer, we evaluate a random sample of annotated bibliographies produced by students enrolled in ENG 102 during the previous fall and spring semesters.
 This evaluation informs the learning outcomes and teaching activities of our ENG 102 library instruction program, which is a particular area of emphasis for our department.

 Evaluation of First Year Student Research Topics

 We partnered with an ENG 102 graduate teaching assistant to develop a mixed-method study of first-year students’ research topics: a rubric to evaluate the scope and feasibility of student topics and a textual analysis to examine the types of subjects students most typically select for an argument-based research paper.